KillStr3aK/CSSharpTests/README.md

 > [!CAUTION]
 > Experimental stuff is very likely to break.
 They should not be added to your project as long as they are marked as experimental.

+> [!NOTE]
+> Every function signature that is being used in this project is uploaded to lumen in IDA (either by me, or by others)